ducky8x/BetterNBB/README.md

 # BetterNBB

-BetterNBB is a macOS overlay for Ninjabrain Bot.
-It reads Ninjabrain Bot's local API and shows the stronghold data in a lightweight always-on-top overlay.
+A macOS overlay for Ninjabrain Bot.
+Reads Ninjabrain Bot's local API and shows stronghold data in a lightweight always-on-top overlay.

+> **This project is archived and no longer maintained.**

 ## Features

-- Connects to Ninjabrain Bot through its local API.
+- Connects to Ninjabrain Bot through its local API
-- Shows stronghold predictions:
-  - Overworld distance
-  - Location
-  - Certainty percentage
-  - Nether coordinates
-  - Nether distance
-  - Angle and turn direction
+- Shows stronghold predictions: distance, location, certainty %, Nether coordinates, Nether distance, angle, and turn direction
-- Shows eye throw data:
+- Shows eye throw data: boat/status dot, x, z, angle, angle offset, and error
-  - Boat/status dot
-  - x
-  - z
-  - Angle
-  - Angle offset/correction
-  - Error
-- Color-codes useful values:
-  - Certainty percentage turns green/orange/red by confidence.
-  - Angle turn difference is green near 0 and shifts toward red as it gets farther away.
+- Color-codes certainty % (green/orange/red) and angle turn difference (green near 0, shifts to red)
-  - Boat/status dot follows Ninjabrain Bot-style boat state colors when available.
-- Shows a movement hint based on the current player position and view direction.
+- Movement hint based on current position and view direction, dimension-aware (can invalidate RSG runs)
-  - In the Overworld, it shows Overworld blocks first and Nether blocks in parentheses.
-  - In the Nether, it shows Nether blocks first and Overworld blocks in parentheses.
-  - Disclaimer: This setting can invalidate RSG runs.
-- Shows Ninjabrain Bot information/warning messages in the overlay.
+- Shows Ninjabrain Bot info/warning messages in the overlay
-- Lets you choose which columns are visible.
+- Choose which columns are visible
-- Lets you choose the number of prediction and eye throw rows.
+- Set the number of prediction and eye throw rows
-- Lets you drag-select the overlay position and size.
+- Drag to place and resize the overlay
-- Saves settings automatically.
+- Settings save automatically

 ## Requirements